Friday, May 31, 2013

 Wednesday, May 29, 2013

-I mean here’s a community that first elected Michelle to the U.S. House and then reelected her three times.
+I mean here’s a community that first elected Michele to the U.S. House and then reelected her three times.
 And had a better choice in at least two of those elections 2010 and 2012.
-I’m not familiar with her first two opponents, so the people who Michelle Bachmann is supposed to represent can’t really complain about.
+I’m not familiar with her first two opponents, so the people who Michele Bachmann is supposed to represent can’t really complain about.
 Who represents them unless they didn’t vote for her and they would’ve perhaps moved to another House district in Minnesota.
 Where mental patients and escaped mental patients would be ineligible to run or serve in Congress, but they didn’t do that.
 But if George Carlin is right and our politicians are us, then America has a lot of problems.

-Michelle who says big government is a threat to our freedom, but then proposes a constitutional amendment that would outlaw pornography.
+Michele who says big government is a threat to our freedom, but then proposes a constitutional amendment that would outlaw pornography.
 And give Uncle Sam the ability to control what Americans can do in their homes and personal lives.
 So there will be one less contradictory member of Congress and one less hypocrite.
 These are all good things and I’m not complaining.
-But as a blogger who sometimes writes satire, this is bad news and its bad news for comedians because a lot of our material comes from statements that Michelle Bachmann makes.
-So hopefully she’ll find a way to stay in the public eye.
-Perhaps as a verbal punching bag.

-Michelle Bachmann’s long journey of her long hard-fought presidential campaign of 2011, all four months of it ended.
+Michele Bachmann’s long journey of her long hard-fought presidential campaign of 2011, all four months of it ended.
 Her presidential campaign was run so badly that she ran for President in 2011 even though the presidential election was in 2012.
 She ran for President during the wrong year and then ended her campaign in December, 2011 after losing her birth state the Iowa Caucus in 2011.
 She considered running for U.S. Senate in 2012.

 Tuesday, May 28, 2013